ADVERTISEMENT

 We advised x.CGMining.com we believed it is a scam and received the following response.
 “CGmining is headquartered in the UK.
 Company information can be found at www.gov.uk/United Kingdom Companies Register Inquiry System.
 We have data centers all over the world, and all mining capabilities are supported by physical mining machines.
 We have millions of registered members, and we bring them great rewards.
 Therefore, CGmining can assure you that we are a reliable and legitimate company.”
 The only true statement here is that there likely is a company registration in the UK as the UK’s companies office is notorious for allowing fake company registrations.

 It is very similar to another recent cloud mining scam from Star-Miner, and earlier iterations of the same thing from IDMining, USDminer and Muxminer.
-We also believe that the same criminal enterprise is operating some of these scam sites simultaneously.
+We also believe that the same criminal enterprise is operating many of these scam sites simultaneously and simply launches more when its original scams run their course.

-Importantly, many of these scam sites often do pay out on small investments.
-This is to lure the victim deeper in.
+Importantly, many of these cloud mining scam sites often do pay out on small investments.
+This is to lure their victims deeper in.
 For example, a $20 investment might return $30 in a matter of days, but when the victim ups their investment to $1000, suddenly there are problems with their account that require more cash to fix – and on the scam goes.

 Publishers Who Published Scam Press Release